citp/privacy-policy-historical/r/ra/rac/rachaelraymag.com.md

 Reader's Digest may also provide aggregate statistics about our customers, traffic patterns and related site information to reputable third parties for statistical analysis, but these statistics will include no personal information.

 Opting Out of Receiving Email and Postal Correspondence
-Receiving email messages and postal mail from Reader's Digest, our affiliates and partners is optional.
+Receiving email messages and postal mail from _Every Day with Rachael Ray_ and other Reader's Digest, affiliates and partners is optional.
 You may choose not to receive certain email, even after granting prior permission, or you may wish to correct information you previously provided.
-If you do not wish to receive email or wish to correct information you provided to Reader's Digest and you know you are a member of edwrr.com, please go to the [Update My Profile](http://www.rd.com/updateprofile.do) section of rd.com; otherwise please [click here](http://www.rd.com/privacyOptionAction.do) to go to the [E-Mail Preference Center](http://www.rd.com/privacyOptionAction.do) form.
-Reader's Digest will use commercially reasonable efforts to delete records from our database when we receive requests to do so; however, because of possible retention of a residual copy in a system backup file, we cannot guarantee deletion in every instance.
+If you do not wish to receive email or wish to correct information you provided to _Every Day with Rachael Ray_ and you know you are a member of RachaelRaymag.com, please go to the [Newsletter Preferences](https://web.archive.org/rachael-ray-newsletter-preferences.do) page. _Every Day with Rachael Ray_ will use commercially reasonable efforts to delete records from our database when we receive requests to do so; however, because of possible retention of a residual copy in a system backup file, we cannot guarantee deletion in every instance.

-We reserve the right to send you certain communications such as service announcements and administrative messages, relating to Reader's Digest and rd.com that are necessary to our relationship with you.
+We reserve the right to send you certain communications such as service announcements and administrative messages, relating to _Every Day with Rachael Ray_ and RachaelRaymag.com that are necessary to our relationship with you.

-If you prefer not to receive postal mailings from Reader's Digest or from reputable companies we may share your name and postal address with, write to us at the address below.
+If you prefer not to receive postal mailings from _Every Day with Rachael Ray_ , Reader's Digest , or from other reputable companies we may share your name and postal address with, write to us at the address below.

 We also may share personal information we obtain from you through offline sources (such as when you respond to a survey, subscribe to our magazine, or buy one of our products).
 You may opt out of receiving postal communications or telemarketing calls or emails, regardless of how we obtained the information, by writing to the address below.